faucetsdn/udmi/docs/pointset.md

     * _{`point_name`}_: Point name.
       * `units`: Set as-operating units for this point.
       * (`set_value`): Optional setting to control the specificed device point.
 See [writeback documentation](/docs/writeback.md).
       * (`cov_threshold`): Optional threshold for triggering a COV telemetry update.

 The points defined in the `config.pointset.points` dictionary is the authoritative source indicating the representative points for the device (in both `telemetry` and `state` messages).
 If the device has additional points that are _not_ stipulated in the config they should be silently dropped.
 If the device does not know about a stipulated point then it should report it as a point with an _error_ level `status` entry in its `state` message, and exclude it from the telemetry message.
 If a `config` block is not present, or does not contain a `pointset.points` object, then the device should determine on its own which points to report.

-If `sample_rate_sec` is not defined (or zero), then the system is expected to send an update at least every 600 seconds (default value).
+If `sample_rate_sec` is not defined (or zero), then the system is expected to send an update at least every 300 seconds (5 minutes as a default value).
 A negative value would mean "don't send updates."